 Although platforms such as Aspire TV and Black College Sports Network (BCSN) do their part, the HBCU sports channel is practically nonexistent on major networks such as ESPN and Fox Sports, when compared to other college and major leagues.

 The legacy benefit:

 Hill: The players have to be playing the long game.
 The NBA punishes players who start younger.
 Even beyond draft in your career, you retire pretty early—early 30s when you’re done.
 The way you sell education is telling them, “This ‘sport(s)’ is going to end at some point.
 So, what is it that you’re passionate about that you can do besides this?
 What is your contribution, other than just being a great athlete?”
 The value of a Black athlete going to an HBCU is that the educational mission feels different from any other predominantly white institution (PWI).

 The forever truth:

-HBCUs are the home of Black education and the backbone of a Black community that created Black culture that built the United States.
-The duality of Black American existence is to survive and advance within an oppressive system that would rather profit from our labor with a minimum payback while telling us to be grateful in the process.
-However, younger Black athletes united in recognizing their worth and investing their value into the institutions representing them could further spread Black empowerment while strengthening our communities.
+HBCUs are the home of Black education and also the backbone of a Black community–one that created the Black culture that helped build the United States.
+The duality of Black American existence is to survive and advance within an oppressive system.
+A system that would rather profit from our labor with minimal payback, while telling us to be grateful for what we do have.
+However, younger Black athletes–united in recognizing their worth and investing their value into the institutions representing them–could further spread Black empowerment while strengthening our communities.